Britain is considering allowing Russian officials to see Yulia Skripal over the Salisbury poisoning.

 It comes as the row between the Kremlin and Britain intensified.

-On Friday, the Kremlin ordered Britain to reduce the number of diplomats in Moscow to the same amount that Russia has in London.
-Ambassadors from more than 20 countries were also called into the foreign ministry in Moscow to be told of the latest wave of retaliatory measures being imposed.
+On Friday, the Kremlin ordered Britain to to the same amount that Russia has in London.
+Ambassadors from more than 20 countries were also called into the foreign ministry in Moscow to be told of the latest wave of being imposed.

 The Russian embassy has also accused British authorities of "another blatant provocation" after an Aeroflot flight was allegedly searched by Border Force officers at Heathrow.